telerik/maui-docs/controls/datapager/styling/navigationview.md

 # Styling the .NET MAUI DataPager Navigation View

-The DataPager for .NET MAUI provides a styling mechanism for customizing the look of the navigation view that presents the number of pages and the combo that allows you to select different page, by setting the `NavigationViewStyle` (`Style` with target type of `telerik:DataPagerNavigationView`) property.
+The DataPager for .NET MAUI provides a styling mechanism for customizing the look of the navigation view, which presents the number of pages and the combo box for selecting different pages.

-The `NavigationViewStyle` uses as a target type the `telerik:DataPagerNavigationView`.
+To style the Navigation View, utilize the `NavigationViewStyle` property with a target type of `telerik:DataPagerNavigationView`).

 The `DataPagerNavigationView` exposes the following properties:
 * `DataPager` (`RadDataPager`)&mdash;Specifies the associated `Telerik.Maui.Controls.RadDataPager`.
 * `LabelStyle` (`Style` with target type `Label`)&mdash;Specifies the style which applies to the label.
 * `ComboBoxStyle` (`Style` with target type `RadComboBox`)&mdash;Specifies the associated `Telerik.Maui.Controls.RadDataPager`.
 * `BackgroundColor` (`Color`)&mdash;Specifies the background color of the page sizes view.

-Here is an example.
+Here is an example demonstrating how to use the `NavigationViewStyle` property.

-Define the DataPager in XAML:
+**1.** Define the DataPager in XAML:

 ```XAML
 <telerik:RadDataPager NavigationViewStyle="{StaticResource NavigationViewStyle}">
 ```

-Set the styles to the page's resources:
+**2.** Set the styles to the page's resources:

 ```XAML
 <Style x:Key="ComboStyle" TargetType="telerik:RadComboBox">